kulcsarrudolf/pasztor.at/content/blog/2016-11-04-oop-basics.md

 categories: blog
 date: "2016-11-04T00:00:00Z"
 publishDate: "2016-11-04T00:00:00Z"
-excerpt: So you've been programming for a while, and you are still stumped with what object-oriented programming actually is?
+summary: So you've been programming for a while, and you are still stumped with what object-oriented programming actually is?
 Then this may be the guide for you.
 We'll take a departure from traditional explanations and look at a new way of explaining OOP.